NRRA Board President

 John has been a Professor at the University of NH Department of Natural Resources and the Environment since 1998.
 Prior to that, he served as Associate and Assistant Professor for many years.
 He holds a Doctor of Philosophy, has a Master’s in Resource Economics, and a Bachelor’s in Economics.
 Among his accomplishments are two books, 35 referred journal articles, nine book chapters, 39 abstracts, 64 miscellaneous reports, and 119 presented papers.
 He is also a member of the Exotic Aquatic Weeds & Species Committee (RSA 487:30), NH State Legislature; the SB60 Commission to Study Water Infrastructure Sustainability Funding Research, NH State Legislature; the NH Economic Incentives Task Force (NH HB 140) and has served on the NH Invasive Species Committee, 2003-2004.
 John has been a member of the NRRA Board of Trustees since 1996.

 David Hartman is retired and living in Warner, New Hampshire.
-He has been a Selectman since 2005 and loves it.
+He was a Selectman since 2005 to 2016 and loved it.
 He served in the NH Office of State Planning for 29 years developing the Statewide Comprehensive Outdoor Recreation Plan and directing the NH Coastal Program.
 Prior to that, he worked for two years as the Yap District Planner in the Trust Territory of the Pacific Islands (Micronesia).
 Prior to that, he worked for a consulting planning firm in Boston for two years developing master plans for communities in Maine.
 Prior to that he and his wife were VISTA volunteers for a year in Haleiwa, Hawaii.

 David led the effort to recycle in Warner.
 He chaired the town’s Recycling Committee over 20 years ago, which brought to the Town Meeting a warrant article declaring, “Recycling in Warner shall be mandatory.”
 It passed overwhelmingly by voice vote!
 He continues to champion the cause of recycling whenever there’s an opportunity.